leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/cache.rst

    :Panel:     :menuselection:`Physics --> Fluid --> Cache`
    :Type:      Domain

 The *Cache* panel is used to :term:`Bake <Baking>` the fluid simulation and stores the outcome of a simulation so it does not need to be recalculated.

 Baking takes a **lot** of compute power (hence time).
-Depending on the scene, it is recommended to allocate sufficient time for the baking process.
+Depending on the scene, it is recommended to allocate enough time for the baking process.

 If the mesh has modifiers, the rendering settings are used for exporting the mesh to the fluid solver.
 Depending on the setting, calculation times and memory use might exponentially increase.
 For example,